raimohanska/nulzzzblog/2011_12_18_Shake_Your_Rump.md

 This time it's not about Rx for Javascript or even Javascript.
-Well, that's at least partly because I got hooked on Haskell and have spent most of my free time (programming related, that is) on Haskell projects.
+Well, that's at least partly because I got hooked on Haskell and have spent most of my free time (not much though) on Haskell projects.

 But lately, I've been working on a mobile (Android/iOS) app called Karma.
 The app will answer the ever-crucial question "who's turn is it to